 What’s Equity Release?

-But first, let’s discuss equity release.
-What exactly is equity release?
+But first, let’s discuss what is equity release and how does it work?
 It refers to items that lets you access your money that’s tied up in your house.
 However, you can only gain access once you’re 55 years or older.
 Or in other words, you can get the capital value of objects in your house as a lump sum or an income based on the house’s value.
 However, you’ll need to repay that money you accessed at a later stage.

 When it comes to equity release, you need to know as much as possible.
 Below we discuss the two types of equity release that you can choose from: